clemedon/minishell/doc/issues.md

 ##  Execution

-- Fix execution cwdfile named as prgs
-> When a file in CWD has the name of a program.
-> 'ls: command not found' if there is a 'ls' file in the CWD.
-> Might be fixed with the handling of *'./<program>' feature*.
-Or the
-> environ check for path before the exec a command.

 - Fix execution behavior:
 > `cat | cat | cat` then `<CR><C-C>` the prompt should go to newline.
 > `cat | ls` then `<CR><C-C>` the prompt should go to newline.